Homosexuality in the New Testament: Romans 1:26–27

+While virtually all scholars agree that Romans was written by Paul, the authenticity of the passage is in doubt to some; scholars and theologians have proposed its being part of a larger non-Pauline interpolation.
+David Aune says Paul is taking a protreptic approach, meaning that Paul taught on homoeroticism orally and then consolidated these views into written text in order to bring people to the gospel.

-The authenticity of the passage is in doubt; scholars and theologians have proposed its being part of a larger non-Pauline interpolation.
-Furthermore, many contend 1:18-32 represents not Paul's own position but his summary of Hellenistic Jewish legalism.
-Calvin Porter, for example, concludes that "in 2:1-16, as well as through Romans as a whole, Paul, as part of his gentile mission, challenges, argues against, and refutes both the content of the discourse [of 1.18-32] and the practice of using such discourses.
+Furthermore, some contend 1:18–32 represents not Paul's own position but his summary of Hellenistic Jewish legalism.
+Calvin Porter, for example, concludes that "in 2:1–16, as well as through Romans as a whole, Paul, as part of his gentile mission, challenges, argues against, and refutes both the content of the discourse [of 1.18–32] and the practice of using such discourses.
 If that is the case then the ideas in Rom.
-1.18-32 are not Paul's.
+1.18–32 are not Paul's.
 They are ideas which obstruct Paul's gentile mission theology and practice."